ais-dotnet/Ais.Net.Receiver/README.md

 The [Norwegian Costal Administration provide a TCP endpoint](https://ais.kystverket.no/) (`153.44.253.27:5631`) for broadcasting their raw AIS AIVDM/AIVDO sentences, captured by over 50 base stations, and covers the area 40-60 nautical miles from the Norwegian coastline.

+This project contains a [NmeaReceiver](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/master/Solutions/Ais.Net.Receiver/Receiver/NmeaReceiver.cs) which consumes the raw NetworkStream, a [NmeaToAisMessageTypeProcessor](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/master/Solutions/Ais.Net.Receiver/Parser/NmeaToAisMessageTypeProcessor.cs), which can decode the raw sentences into `IAisMessage`, and [ReceiverHost](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/master/Solutions/Ais.Net.Receiver/Receiver/ReceiverHost.cs) which manages the process and exposes an `IObservable<string>` for raw sentences and an `IObservable<IAisMessage>` for decoded messages. `ReceiverHost` can be hosted in a console application or other runtime environments like [.NET Interactive](https://github.com/dotnet/interactive).

-This project contains a .NET Core console application that will reliably ingest the TCP stream, batch the AIVDM/AIVDO sentences and write them to Azure Blob Storage using the [Append Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) feature, to create timestamped hour-long rolling logs.
+The project also includes a [demo console](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/master/Solutions/Ais.Net.Receiver.Host.Console/Program.cs) which shows how the various pieces can fit together, including subscribing to the `IObservable<string>` and `IObservable<IAisMessage>` streams and displaying the results or batch the AIVDM/AIVDO sentences and write them to Azure Blob Storage using the [Append Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) feature, to create timestamped hour-long rolling logs.

 The purpose of this application is to provide sample data for [Ais.Net](https://github.com/ais-dotnet/Ais.Net) - the .NET Standard, high performance, zero allocation AIS decoder.
 The majority of raw AIS data is only available via commerical sources, and thus creating AIS datasets large enough to test / benchmark [Ais.Net](https://github.com/ais-dotnet/Ais.Net) is almost impossible.